aorfanos/gas-prices-gr/README.md

 # Scrape Gas Prices XEGR

 This is a Python script that scrapes gas prices from the vrisko.gr website for a given location in Greece.

 ## Requirements

 * asdf

 ## Usage

 Running the script will start a server on port 5000.
 The server has the following endpoints:

-* `/scrape/xegr/<location>` - Scrapes the gas prices for the given location and returns them as JSON
+* `/scrape/xegr/<location>`

 ### Example

 ```
 $ curl http://localhost:5000/scrape/xegr/athina
-## Note: you can get the endpoints for the other locations by visiting the website and inspecting the network requests
+## Note: you can get the endpoints for the other
+locations by visiting the website and
+inspecting the network requests
 ```

 Each gas station in the location is represented by a dictionary with the following keys:

 * name: The name of the gas station.
 * address: The address of the gas station.